open-life-science/open-life-science.github.io/_posts/2024-01-26-governance-update.md

 The journey continues, and we are very grateful to our Committee members for their generosity and time in OLS.

 You can follow updates on our [GitHub repository for governance](https://github.com/open-life-science/ols-governance).
-We look forward to keep sharing ongoing  discussions and developments with the broader OLS community!
+We look forward to sharing ongoing  discussions and developments with the broader OLS community!